Adopting an Older Cat

 - Going to the toilet outside the litter tray including pooping in shoes or peeing on the bed

 - Destroying furniture, scratching or biting and being aggressive toward people or other pets

 Simply looking at your cats face can help you to ascertain if they’re stressed.
 A chilled out and happy kitty will have their ears pointing forward while relaxed and their whiskers will be relaxed against their face.
 Their eyes will be closed or semi-closed with small pupils.
 A stressed cat will have flattened ears out to the side of the head with wide eyes and large pupils.
 Their whiskers will be rigid and pointing forward.
 Stressed cats may hide, try to climb up onto high furniture or flatten themselves against the floor.
 Stressed cats are generally unwilling to be held or touched.

 Now we know what to watch out for, how can we help protect our feline side-kick from these stresses.
-Moving home is a major one, which cannot be avoided when you adopt a new cat but by following the tips above you can help manage your cat’s environment to minimize their stress.
+Moving home is a major one that cannot be avoided when you adopt a new cat, but by following the tips above, you can help manage your cat’s environment to minimize stress.
 If you’ve tried all of the tips above, you may need to take your kitty to see your veterinarian for some advice and to ensure there is no physical illness causing any of these signs or even exacerbating your cat’s stress levels.